The Divergent

 - International nominees strongly encouraged

-- People and groups doing the work without recognition
+- People and groups doing meaningful work without much recognition

 The Collective Power Award (new in 2026) is specifically for a group or organization, not an individual.
 If you know a movement or collective doing transformative work, this one is for them.